iluvjava/Maths/Notebook 2.0 markdown/AMATH 584 Numerical Linear Algebra/LU Decomposition/LU Decomposition Remastered.md

 ---
 ### **Partial Pivoting**

-This is the LU decomposition process using partial Pivoting, let's consider the case of 3 by 3 matrix, this is like:
+This is the LU decomposition process using partial Pivoting, let's consider the case of 3 by 3 matrix where 2 pivoting is involved:

 $$
 \begin{aligned}